-Happiness and peace is not something that is external.
+Happiness and peace are not external.
 It is internal and produced with the same mind when it is controlled and when the thoughts are on the right path.
-As an individual, you need to put effort to check your passion, desires, your aptitude for activity so that you get that pleasure from doing things.
-Everything will be at rest and thoughts will be still when you develop the Sattva Guna.
+As an individual, you need to check your passion, desires, and aptitude for an activity to get that pleasure from doing things.
+Everything will rest, and thoughts will be still when you develop the Sattva Guna.

 The beauty of the mind is that it is curious and can raise multiple questions about various things in the world.
 And it can delude all.
 When coming to practicing it, it can do nothing.
-However, if you are determined to concentrate and put it into practice then you have to spend months steady longing for darshan of God or Self-realization, and only then you can think thoughts that are from the Sattvic Buddhi only.
+However, if you are determined to concentrate and put it into practice, then you have to spend months of longing for the darshan of God or Self-realization, and only then you can think of thoughts from the Sattvic Buddhi only.

 Sadhanas are aimed to get pure, irresistible Will.
 You can improve upon your determined will and pave the way to achieve God-realization as it can bring about avidya nivritta (revolve of ignorance) and paramananda-prapti (Sat-chit-ananda state).

 In this material world, there are people with few Sattvic virtues but fewer in number.
 They are the ones with patience, generosity, forgiveness, and others.
 The true seeker of the Sattvic mind is on the hunt to acquire all the Sattvic virtues.